Gordon Jacob

 Biography

-Gordon Jacob (born 5 July 1895 in London; died 8 June 1984 in Saffron Walden) was an English composer and pedagogue.
-The youngest of ten siblings, he enlisted in the Field Artillery to serve in World War I when he was 19, and was taken POW in 1917, one of only 60 men in his battalion of 800 to survive.
+The youngest of ten siblings, Jacob enlisted in the Field Artillery to serve in World War I when he was 19, and was taken POW in 1917, one of only 60 men in his battalion of 800 to survive.

 Jacob's first major successful piece was composed during his student years: the William Byrd Suite for orchestra, after a collection of pieces for the virginal.
-It is better-known in a later arrangement for the symphonic band.
+It is better known in a later arrangement for the symphonic band.
 While a student Jacob was asked by Vaughan Williams to arrange the latter's English Folk Song Suite in full orchestral form.
-Jacob became a Fellow of the Royal College in 1946, and throughout his career would often write pieces for particular students and faculties.
+At the time of his death in 1984, he had written over 700 works.
+His numerous offerings for wind band, including Old Wine in New Bottles, Music for a Festival, Original Suite, Giles Farnaby Suite, The Battell and William Byrd Suite follow the precedent set by Gustav Holst and former teacher Ralph Vaughan Williams.
+These English composers' works formed the cornerstone of the wind band repertoire in the early part of the 20th century.

 After his retirement from the Royal College in 1966, he continued to support himself by composing, often on commission.
-He describes many of the works as "unpretentious little pieces", though some of his most works were published during this time, including his 1984 Concerto for Timpani and Wind Band.
+He describes many of the works as "unpretentious little pieces", though some of his most famous works were published during this time, including his 1984 Concerto for Timpani and Wind Band.

 Works for Winds